BabylonJS/Documentation/content/features/featuresDeepDive/particles/particle_system/particle_system_intro.md

 ## An Introduction to the Particle System

-The creation of a particle system requires a name and its capacity of the particles in the system.
+The creation of a particle system requires a name and a capacity, which is the max number of particles alive at the same time in the system.
 The system is designed to produce particles that emit at a given rate, move and last for a set lifetime before they are re-cycled and re-emitted.

 ```javascript
 const myParticleSystem = new BABYLON.ParticleSystem("particles", capacity, scene); //scene is optional and defaults to the current scene